somratking420/currency/README.md

 ![View of the Currency app for iOS running on an iPhone](http://f.cl.ly/items/1V1t3V1T140z2N0M1415/currency.jpg)

-This project is a fun currency converter app, built by a designer learning iOS development in Swift, hitting the App Store as soon as possible.
-Free to download, open to contributions.
+This project is to-be a fun currency converter app, built by a designer learning iOS development in Swift.
+It will be hitting the App Store as soon as possible.
+Free.

 ## Swift

-This project is written in the Apple Swift version 2.1.1
+This project is written in the Apple Swift version 2.1.1, I hope you're cool with that.

 ## Motivation

 This project is a learning exercise in Swift programming.
-With the open sourcing the code base I seek primarily to get feedback and critique on my code base but also to allow others to contribute to the project.
+I seek primarily to get feedback and critique on the code written for this project, but feedback on the overall design and idea is also welcome.

 ## Installation